 Our DHL orders are packed with DHL packaging supplied from the company; we encourage you to recycle them.
 We have requested DHL to supply biodegradable options as we more to our target of being plastic free.

 Journey to better - our ongoing sustainability goals

 We are so proud of our products and the small way they contribute to offering a more positive alternative to mass produced garments, by using organic or natural textiles and small scale ethical production to create consciously better garments that last.

 However, we also know that like anyone in the fashion industry, we still have improvements that we can make in order to reach our ultimate goal, which is to create minimum impact or harm to the planet.

-Even though we are only a small business, we believe that it is our responsibility to invest in improving all aspects of our brand so that it can wholistically create the least harm to our environment and planet as a whole.
-Therefore we want to share our sustainability "Journey to Better", which sets out our short and long term goals of continual improvement, to offer transparancy and accountability to fulfill these goals and embody our underlying values of luxury, eco & ethics!
+Even though we are only a small business, we believe that it is our responsibility to invest in improving all aspects of our brand so that it can holistically create the least harm to our environment and planet as a whole.
+Therefore we want to share our sustainability "Journey to Better", which sets out our short and long term goals of continual improvement, to offer transparency and accountability to fulfil these goals and embody our underlying values of luxury, eco & ethics!